-Upon receiving financial assignments, I never knew what adventures or tales would be awaiting!
+Upon receiving financial assignments, I never knew what adventures or tales would await!
 One day I am entering a tree-lined ornate $30 million mansion.
 The following day, I walked up dilapidated cement steps.
 At this very moment, I am standing in front of a nondescript apartment building.
 The borrowers/characters/personalities are always a guessing game.
 The common denominator is everyone has stories to tell.
 Most are welcoming me with open arms.
 The dollars are following from the refinancing.
-As a corporate salesman, I am a chameleon-feeding off the personalities and the sensitivities of the individuals I am meeting at the closing table.
+As a corporate salesman, I am a chameleon-feeding off the personalities and the sensitivities of the individuals I meet at the closing table.

 Nothing prepared me for what would be unfolding under my eyes today!